 29. Walk the decks of Second World War battleship HMS Belfast, which is moored on the Thames.

 30. Marvel at the world's last remaining tea clipper, the Cutty Sark, in Greenwich.

-31. Get your skates on at London's pop-up ice rinks in the winter months.
+31. Get your skates on at London's best pop-up ice rinks in the winter months.

-32. Embrace the winter spirit with rides, markets and festive fare at Winter Wonderland in Hyde Park and Winterville in Victoria Park.
+32. Embrace the winter spirit with rides, markets and festive fare at Winter Wonderland in Hyde Park.

-33. Hunt for stocking-fillers at London's Christmas markets.
+33. Hunt for stocking fillers at London's top Christmas markets.

-34. Be wowed by sparkling Christmas lights and twinkling decorations from November until January.
+34. Be wowed by sparkling Christmas lights and stunning Christmas trees from November until January.